UTEP-CS-1/website/staging_labs/9/spec.md

 > - Posting the assignment or parts of it online.
 > - Any form of plagiarism.

+Before you start, remember not to hard code your answers!
+Another array will be used when grading your assignment so your solutions should work with any array.

 ## Exercises

 Consider the example 2D array: